KDE/digikam-doc/README.md

 ## Get involved

-Contribute to this Manual.
-[More details see here](https://www.digikam.org/contribute/).
+To contribute to this Manual, see [details here](https://www.digikam.org/contribute/).

-## Status of translation
+## Status of translations

-The status of the digiKam documentation you can see [here](https://l10n.kde.org/stats/doc/trunk-kf5/package/digikam-doc/).
+The status of the digiKam documentation translations is available [here](https://l10n.kde.org/stats/doc/trunk-kf5/package/digikam-doc/).